wd5/django-site-gen/README.rst

 django-site-gen
 ===============

-a utility script for generating skeleton django sites
+a utility script for generating skeleton django sites (and now support for other frameworks like flask).

-it's still pretty tied to my workflow, so check back as I hope to be making it more generic.

 What it creates